crate/cratedb-guide/docs/connect/drivers.md

 ## HTTP

-The drivers listed in this section all use the [CrateDB HTTP interface].
+The drivers listed here all use the [CrateDB HTTP interface].

 ::::{sd-table}
 :widths: 2 3 5 2